dev-1603/advancejs/README.md

 ### Prototype

-there is a property of every function which is called prototype that points to an object. we can use that to add property to function definition
+There is a property of every function which is called prototype that points to an object. we can use that to add property to function definition

 **Use of Prototype**

-- to share properties and methods across instances
+- To share properties and methods across instances
 - Inheritance

 #### Prototypal Inheritance